-Wildlife Asia works in partnership with local organisations KESAN and Wildlife 1 Conservancy to protect this biodiversity hotspot which is only now becoming accessible.
+Wildlife Asia co-ordinates the Karen Wildlife Conservation Initiative (KWCI) in partnership with the Karen Forestry Department and local organisation KESAN to protect this biodiversity hotspot which is only now becoming accessible.
 Decades of instability and military conflict has isolated this region from poaching and development resulting in large areas of intact forest remaining with a full component of wildlife species.
 This area is as nature intended but we have one chance to save it.

 As the Myanmar government advances with political reform and subsequent accessibility, the wildlife will inevitably come under increased threat as the outside world makes a grab for natural resources and poachers begin to target the rich fauna and flora this region offers.